datacommonsorg/website/README.md

 Note: Make sure that your ChromeDriver version is compatible with your local Google Chrome version.
 You can change view the lastet ChromeDriver version [here](https://chromedriver.storage.googleapis.com/LATEST_RELEASE).

+Make sure PATH is updated with chromewebdriver location.

 #### Run all tests

 ```bash